RSS About

 }

 That was easy enough: we only had to add a single Registers entry in there to embed it.
-We can now remove the Contains(), Read() and Write() methods from the PPU type itself: it will use Registers‘ by default from now on… provided we initialize this map of registers.
+We can now remove the Contains(), Read() and Write() methods from the PPU type itself: it will use the methods embedded with the Registers type by default from now on… provided we initialize this map of registers.

 This is done with a tiny snippet of extra code in the NewPPU() function: